 This is the average litres of milk supplied on a per cow basis.
 To calculate this figure, we use the following method:

-Total litres/number of months/sub-total of total cows=litres per cow per day.
+Total litres/number of days/sub-total of total cows = litres per cow per day.

 These figures can help farmers evaluate their herds performance compared to other herds and identify areas for improvement in their milk production.